KarakulakTulay/gtex-tcga-data-download/README.md

 ## Download GTEx and TCGA Controlled RNA-Seq Data

 To access controlled data in GTEx and TCGA, one first should apply for data access.
-More information how you can apply for data access can be found in this page: https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login
+More information how you can apply for data access can be found [here](https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login).

 The following steps assumes that you already have access to both databases and you want to download them into your server.

 ## GTEx
-GTEx data are stored on the database of Genotypes and Phenotypes (dbGaP)
+GTEx data are stored on the database of Genotypes and Phenotypes ([dbGaP](http://dbgap.ncbi.nlm.nih.gov)).

 ### Download SRA and BAM RNA-Seq controlled data via DBGaP
 ### Steps
 1. Login into your account (https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=login).